 Tracing the branches might seem complicated, but you just need patience while tracing the leaves.
 Ultimately, you can trace just one and then multiply and arrange it over the sketch.
 Color the branch red and the leafs in ivory.

 Use the same method when tracing the other two branches and color them in with an inverted palette – ivory for the branch, red for the leaves.

 This should be easy.
 All you need is to draw one spindle like shape.
 Then multiply it and rotate it so you can easily get a star shaped object.
 You can resize some of its parts in order to get a more elegant shape.

 Step 5 – Present

-First we will do the largest part – the box.
+First we'll do the largest part – the box.
 Then we’ll move on to the ribbons.
 You don’t need the pathfinder tool here, try to make them by just using the pen tool instead.
 When we use the pen tool without trying to be very precise we get a relaxed drawing, which seems more natural.
 Color the box in green and the ribbons in red.

 Step 6 – Fir tree

 The first tree has curved branches so it might be a bit difficult to do, but as I said – don’t try too hard tracing the lines precisely.
 After the branches, trace the trunk.
 Color the tree green and the trunk in red.